 UACCM awards an Associate of Applied Science in Business degree.
-The AAS in Business degree provides a foundation to prepare students to enter the workforce in the retail and marketing field.
-The three options in business are accounting, business office technology and retail marketing.
+The AAS in Business degree provides a foundation to prepare students to enter the workforce.
+The three options in business are accounting, business administrative technology and retail marketing.
 The option does not appear on the diploma but will appear on the transcript.
 Only one Associate of Applied Science in Business Degree can be awarded per student.